BawdyAnarchist/quBSD/Future_Development.md

    - rootjail contains a default qubsd_pw.conf - Just a 1-liner manifest for basic user creation
    - /rw/etc/ (or /rw/usr/local/etc/) qubsd.conf.local - Users can add new groups/users.
 Created at jail start

-dispVM
-	- vm-rc.local should use its IP address to get it's hostname from 0control ftp server
-		- This will require creating a new file in /home/ftp/<IPaddr> on 0control

 NICVM - Linux VM (probably alpine) so that it can use all the wireless cards.
-     - Someone made a post about this in FreeBSD

 I2P Gateway